 Int4: I wouldn’t say lack [of communication from the university], I would say more on my part, I wasn’t really looking for that aspect, because I kind of knew that I’d have Student Finance and that was it.
 So any time it would have something that’s not concerning me, I wouldn’t read it.
 So I’m sure it came up multiple times “Student Bursary this, available for that”.

-(iii) Financial management
+(iii) Theme: financial management; subthemes: future financial concerns and budgeting

 One of the unique aspects of studying undergraduate medicine is the extensive length of the course at five years.
 This brings about specific financial considerations for undergraduate medical students, especially given the option of intercalating – where students take time away from their primary course and study for another academic degree.
 For some of the bursary recipients, the monetary aspect of intercalating was already on their minds: